-It is a dangerous tactic to withhold rental payments for whatever reason because you would be in breach of the tenancy agreement, for which the Landlord could take you to court.
-Discuss any concerns with the letting agent (if they are managing the property).
-To avoid ambiguity, many letting agents ask tenants to report any requirement for repairs in writing.
+Discuss any concerns about repair work with the Letting Agent (if they are managing the property).
+To avoid ambiguity, many Letting Agents ask tenants to report any requirement for repairs in writing.
 If the landlord is managing their own property, then it may be worth taking advice from a solicitor if any important repair is not dealt with.
 Letting Agents often hold a small deposit from the landlord for minor repairs that crop up during the tenancy, but they may still have to seek their permission.

 If I want to leave the property can I give notice at any time during the tenancy?

 If you leave earlier than the agreed end of tenancy date you will be liable to pay the rent until the end of the tenancy.
-However, when drawing up agreements you may be able to negotiate a break clause entitling you to give notice 6 months prior to the end of the tenancy.
-This would mean that you would be liable for the rent for the notice period of 2 months, releasing you from the last 4 months of your tenancy.
+However, when drawing up agreements you may be able to negotiate a break clause entitling you to give notice early.

 When do I get my rental deposit returned?